 I vacillated between going to the S beaches, on foot, as recommended by the booklet, with some promise of seeing petrified remains, or going, with the zodiac, to Meganisi where according to Heikell and verified by Axel there are several petrified trunks.
 Axel also had visited the lighthouse on the SW of Meganisi which is one of the few remaining manned lighthouses in Greece.
 It is still using the old Fresnel lens, handmade in France in the middle 1880’s, and it is rotated by a mechanical clockwork powered by weights.
-I had seen a similar lighthouse a few years ago in Sapienza but there neither the Fresnel lens nor the mechanism are used anymore, having been replaced by an electric arc and motor.
+I had seen a similar lighthouse a few years ago in Sapienza but there neither the Fresnel lens nor the mechanism were used anymore, having been replaced by an electric arc and motor.
 As it was still early afternoon, I thought that the light keeper would be taking his siesta and I would not be able to see the lighthouse until later in the evening.
 So, I decided to go to the S beaches first.

 I put in the backpack a bottle of cold water, out of the refrigerator, the booklet, the camera, a bathing suit, and a towel.
 I put on a cotton shirt, shorts, a hat, and my hiking boots and went ashore.
 Following the booklet’s instructions, I started walking along the dirt road that leads to Eressos.
 At the first recommended detour, I left the road walked to the sea, and after some amount of searching, I did find the petrified tree trunk submerged under the water.
 As it was getting very hot, I took off my shirt and placed it inside the backpack.
 It was then that I realized that I had forgotten to pack the water bottle.

 I walked on to the Plaka (Πλάκα) beach.
 It has very nice thin sand and a marsh in which a very large flock of sheep was grazing.
 At the water pools, in the marsh, there were thousands of small terrapins.
 As soon as they saw me they started coming towards me, in the hope, I suppose, of being fed.